More

 From an IT and organizational standpoint, understanding what MFA in cybersecurity means involves recognizing its role in protecting access to applications, systems, and data.
 In corporate environments, where sensitive data and critical systems can be the target of sophisticated attacks, MFA serves as a deterrent against unauthorized access, thereby safeguarding business operations and sensitive information.

-MFA authentication works on a simple yet profoundly effective principle: layering multiple security defenses.
+MFA works on a simple yet profoundly effective principle: layering multiple security defenses.
 In practice, this means combining at least two of the following categories of authentication factors:

 Knowledge Factors: These involve something the user knows, such as a password, PIN, or answers to security questions.